 Among the many classics of the ’90s and the various gangster films we all know and love, A Bronx Tale stands out for its powerful and thought-provoking story.
 It just happens to be one of the best gangster films I’ve seen.
 It’s a simple film, but that’s the beauty of it.

-Set in the 1960s, Robert DiNero plays Lorenzo, a hardworking bus driver who wants the best life possible for his wife and young son Calogero.
+Set in the 1960s, Robert DiNero plays Lorenzo, a hardworking bus driver who wants the best life for his wife and young son Calogero.
 Lorenzo is proud to be a working man, yet his nine-year-old son is attracted to the power and wealth of local mob boss Sonny (Chazz Palminteri).
 Calogero grows up in a rough neighbourhood in the Bronx.
 The film chronicles his youth from childhood to adolescence, as Sonny takes him under his wing, while Lorenzo struggles to guide his son down the right path.

 In DiNero’s directional debut, you can tell he was clearly paying attention to all those films he made with Martin Scorsese.
 The visual style, dialogue and particularly the opening scene, bears a clear resemblance to Goodfellas.
 However, DiNero steers a different course in his film.
 Here he applies more emotion, life lessons and better characterisation.

-This film doesn’t quite Goodfellas for entertainment, but you get more attached to the characters.
+This film doesn’t quite beat Goodfellas for entertainment, but you get more attached to the characters.
 You get involved with Calogero and his friends, who hang out in the streets and are fascinated by the local gangsters.
 DiNero finely captures every detail of the Bronx and you don’t need to have visited the place to believe in and care for this tight-knit neighbourhood.
-The voice-over by Calogero brings you in even closer to the community.
+The voice-over by Calogero brings you even closer to the community.

 A tough, gritty, surprisingly sentimental film that makes a long lasting impression.
 I recommend A Bronx Tale to anyone, not just mobster fans.
 It’s definitely up there with the greats.